 The Iron Heart Work Boot Socks work.
 I’ve had multiple pairs over the last few years and worn each pair roughly once per week, with no damage, or excess stretch to speak of.
 I have both colorways (black and grey) and find myself grabbing these over all the other options in my sock drawer when I’m heading out the door.

 Like a lot of people, I’m pretty particular about my socks, and these are the best I’ve ever tried.
-They’re comfortably snug, not too thick or thin, hold up well with repeated wearing, and tons of trips through the wash.
+They’re comfortably snug, not too thick or thin, hold up well with repeated wear, and tons of trips through the wash.
 Most importantly, they wick moisture well, so my feet are nice and dry by the end of the day.

 They’re composed of 65-35 cotton-polyester yarns, which is slightly surprising.
 Most synthetic blend socks I’ve tried are not great at repelling moisture.
 I think that, like most of the things Iron Heart makes, they’re of the highest standard in terms of fabric, stitching tolerance, and construction methods.
 My only qualm is with the standout red Works, Inc. embroidery.